Menu

 7:00pm

-Join the NSRWA and Mass Audubon for the 2026 WaterWatch Lecture Series!
 Stay engaged with nature this winter with weekly presentations by a diverse range of presenters and themes.
-Each lecture is on Wednesday evening from 7:00-8:00pm with a few minutes at the end for Q&A. The series begins on January 14 and ends on March 4.
+The first lecture is on Tuesday, January 13, and the remaining lectures are on Wednesday evenings from 7:00-8:00pm with a few minutes at the end for Q&A. The series begins on January 13 and ends on March 4.

 REGISTER FOR THE 2026 WATERWATCH LECTURE SERIES

-Wednesday, January 14 – Building the Resilience of Eelgrass Meadows from North Carolina to Maine – Live at The Raw Bar at Island Creek (Zoom available) – Join us for a kick off fundraiser at Island Creek while learning about the crucial role of eelgrass along the East Coast and its resilience in a changing climate.
+TUESDAY, JANUARY 13 – Building the Resilience of Eelgrass Meadows from North Carolina to Maine – Live at The Raw Bar at Island Creek (Zoom available) – Join us for a kick off fundraiser at Island Creek Oysters while learning about the crucial role of eelgrass along the East Coast and its resilience in a changing climate.
 Eelgrass—the foundation of our coastal ecosystems—is under threat.
 How can it survive warming oceans and human pressures?
 Get the answers directly from a leading expert!
 We are thrilled to welcome Dr. Alyssa Novak, Ph.D., a distinguished coastal ecologist and Research Assistant Professor at Boston University.
 With a rich academic background from the University of Virginia, University of Rhode Island, and the University of New Hampshire, Dr. Novak’s research is at the forefront of understanding the structure, function, and resilience of coastal systems, especially vital seagrass ecosystems.
-Dr. Novak will share cutting-edge insights on the essential traits that allow eelgrass to resist and recover in the face of rapidly warming oceans and how we can effectively protect and restore these critical habitats. $20 per person to attend at the Raw Bar at Island Creek, with light fare included.
-Drinks for purchase.
-Tickets coming soon.
+Dr. Novak will share cutting-edge insights on the essential traits that allow eelgrass to resist and recover in the face of rapidly warming oceans and how we can effectively protect and restore these critical habitats. $20 per person to attend at the Raw Bar at Island Creek, with oysters and light fare included.
+Drinks and additional meals will be available for purchase.

-Wednesday, January 28 – On a River: A History of the North River by Lyle Nyberg – Live at Untold Brewing (Zoom available) – Join the NSRWA, Mass Audubon, and local author Lyle Nyberg on Zoom or live at Untold Brewing in Scituate as we listen to Lyle discuss his latest book, On a River: A History of the North River Massachusetts.
+Wednesday, January 28 – On a River: A History of the North River by Lyle Nyberg – Live at Mass Audubon’s North River Sanctuary (Zoom available) – Join the NSRWA, Mass Audubon, and local author Lyle Nyberg on Zoom or live at Mass Audubon’s North River Sanctuary, 2000 Main St. in Marshfield, as Lyle discusses his latest book, On a River: A History of the North River Massachusetts.
 Listen as Lyle uncovers centuries of fascinating local history, the river’s people and families, environmental significance and threats, and an outlook into the future of the state’s first and only designated Scenic and Protected Waterway.
-Zoom link will be available.
-Register here for live event at Untold Brewing.
+See video below.

 REGISTER FOR THE 2026 WATERWATCH LECTURE SERIES